AkerBP/seathru_nerf/docs/intro.rst

 This idea was first introduced in the original NeRF publication :cite:`nerf`.
 Since then, the field experienced many advancements.
 Some of them even in the subsea domain.
 However, these advancements still have some limitations.
-This implementation adresses some of those limitations and provides a modular and documented implementation of a subsea NeRF that allows for easy modifications and experiments.
+This implementation adresses some of those limitations and provides a modular and documented implementation of a subsea specific NeRF that allows for easy modifications and experiments.

 Approach
 ********